pranavchavda/diu/content/hotels/Rainbow Resort/pricing (copy).md

 weight = 107
 background = "white"

-title = "Xmas Exclusive Pricing" subtitle= "Total Payable, No Hidden Cost: PAY what you SEE"
+title = "Xmas Exclusive Total Payable" subtitle= "Call 9869779922 to book"
 #title_align = "left" # Default is center, can be left, right or center

 [header]